-name [str] Name of the observable.
-Since this name will be used in eval() calls for cuts, this should not contain spaces or special characters.

-definition [str] An expression that can be parsed by Python's eval() function.
+- name [str] Name of the observable.
+Since this name will be used in eval() calls for cuts, this should not contain spaces or special characters. - definition [str] An expression that can be parsed by Python's eval() function.
 As objects, the visible particles can be used: e, mu, j, a, and l provide lists of electrons, muons, jets, photons, and leptons (electrons and muons combined), in each case sorted by descending transverse momentum. met provides a missing ET object. visible and all provide access to the sum of all visible particles and the sum of all visible particles plus MET, respectively.
-All these objects are instances of MadMinerParticle, which inherits from scikit-hep's [LorentzVector](http://scikit-hep.org/api/math.html#vector-classes).
-See the link for a documentation of their properties.
-In addition, MadMinerParticle have properties charge and pdg\id, which return the charge in units of elementary charges (i.e. an electron has e[0].charge = -1.), and the PDG particle ID.
-For instance, "abs(j[0].phi() - j[1].phi())" defines the azimuthal angle between the two hardest jets.
+In addition, MadMinerParticle have properties charge and $pdg_id$ , which return the charge in units of elementary charges (i.e. an electron has e[0].charge = -1.), and the PDG particle ID.
+For instance, "abs(j[0].phi j[1].phi)" defines the azimuthal angle between the two hardest jets. - required [bool, optional] Whether the observable is required.
+If True, an event will only be retained if this observable is successfully parsed.
+For instance, any observable involving "j[1]" will only be parsed if there are at least two jets passing the acceptance cuts.
+Default value: False. - default [float or None, optional] If required=False, this is the placeholder value for observables that cannot be parsed.
+None is replaced with np.nan.
+Default value: None.

-required [bool, optional] Whether the observable is required.
+${\bf add\observable\from\function} (\textit{name}, \textit{fn}, \textit{required} = \textit{False}, \textit{default} = \textit{None})$ required [bool, optional] Whether the observable is required.
 If True, an event will only be retained if this observable is successfully parsed.
 For instance, any observable involving "j[1]" will only be parsed if there are at least two jets passing the acceptance cuts.
 Default value: False.